shadowezz/Productiv/docs/DeveloperGuide.md

 The Done feature allows users to mark their deliverables as completed.

-1. The user input is received by `MainWindow` in the `UI` component before being passed to `DeliverableLogicManager` to be executed.
+1. The user input is received by `MainWindow` in the `UI` component before being passed to `DeliverableLogicManager` through `LogicDispatcherManager` to be executed.
-1. `DeliverableLogicManager` will call `DeliverableBookParser` which will parse the command keyword ("done") to return a `DoneCommandParser`.
+1. `DeliverableLogicManager` will call `DeliverableBookParser` which will parse the command keyword ("done") to return a `MarkDoneCommandParser`.
-1. `DoneCommandParser` will then parse the command argument to return a `DoneCommand`.
+1. `MarkDoneCommandParser` will then parse the command argument to return a `MarkDoneCommand`.
-1. On execution, `DoneCommand` will set the status of the specified deliverable to completed and update the `ModelDeliverable` accordingly.
+1. On execution, `MarkDoneCommand` will set the status of the specified deliverable to completed and update the `ModelDeliverable` accordingly.

 Invalid user inputs such as an invalid index will result in the appropriate error messages displayed to the user.